TrevorShelby/Mao-Online/protocol.md

 	}
 }
 ```
-Certain actions require an `args` property, which the client provides with any extra information about the action.
+`name` describes wich action the client is taking.
+Certain actions also require an `args` property, which the client provides with any extra information about the action.
+Below is a section for each action, with their `name` as the title.

 ##The `talk` Action
 The `talk` action lets the client send a chat message. `args` is a string of what the client is saying.

 ##The `moveCard` Action
 The `moveCard` action lets the client to move a card from one place to another.
-It is only available during play. `args` looks like this:
+It is only available during play. `args` is an object that looks like this:
 ```JSON
 {
 	"from": {